 Must be inoculated with clover inoculant for best nitrogen fixation.

 A winter annual that can provide both a cover crop and produce nitrogen during late April to late May.
-Do not plant where small grains are to be used as a grain crop, as it can become a weed.
+Do not plant where small grains are to be used as a cash crop, as it can become a weed.
 Plant by mid-September in Lancaster, PA.
 Recommended seeding rate: 25-30 lbs/A.

 Must be inoculated with pea/vetch inoculant for best nitrogen fixation.